verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ---
 title: "Alertmanager"
-description: "Customize Alertmanager alerting"
+description: "Customize Alertmanager alert handling"
 weight: 2
 draft: false
 aliases:
 - /docs/customize/alertmanager
 - /docs/observability/monitoring/configure/alertmanager
 ---
 Alertmanager sends alerts that are firing in Prometheus to configured receivers.
-PrometheusRules installed in the cluster will trigger alerts based on the value of metrics.
-Alertmanager will group, route, and silence these alerts according to its installed configuration.
+PrometheusRules will trigger alerts based on the value of metrics.
+Alertmanager groups, routes, and silences these alerts according to its configuration.
 Alertmanager provides receiver integrations for email, Slack, PagerDuty, and other popular notification services.

 ## Enable Alertmanager

-To enable Alertmanager, configure it from the Prometheus Operator component in the Verrazzano custom resource.
+First, enable Alertmanager by configuring it in the Prometheus Operator component in the Verrazzano custom resource.
 {{< clipboard >}}
 <div class="highlight">